ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ChainId: 3333
 ```

-Now, we provide a symbol (of your choice) for the token of this EVM:
+Now, provide a symbol (of your choice) for the token of this EVM:

 ```bash
 Select a symbol for your subnet's native token